rematocorp/personal-code-to-birthday/README.md

 ### Random facts

 1. In Ukraine, the first five digits of the code indicate birthdate as days since January 1, 1900
-2. Estonia and Lithuania use a nearly identical personal code system.
+2. Lithuania and Estonia use a nearly identical personal code system.
+3. Estonia's personal code used to include hospital where the person was born.
-3. Denmark dropped the check digit in 2007 due to running out of available numbers.
+4. Denmark dropped the check digit in 2007 due to running out of available numbers.
-4. Latvia removed the birthdate component from their new personal codes starting in 2017.
+5. Latvia removed the birthdate component from their new personal codes starting in 2017.
-5. In Sweden, individuals who turn 100 receive a new personal code, where “-” is replaced by “+”.
+6. In Sweden, individuals who turn 100 receive a new personal code, where “-” is replaced by “+”.
-6. Norway plans to remove gender and century indicators from personal codes in 2032.
+7. Norway plans to remove gender and century indicators from personal codes in 2032.
-7. Finland’s personal codes use “-,” “+,” and “A” to mark centuries and include both numbers and letters for the checksum.
+8. Finland’s personal codes include both numbers and letters for the checksum.
-8. Romania’s personal code includes a county indicator.
+9. Romania’s personal code includes a county indicator.
-9. Poland’s system differentiates centuries by altering the month digits.
+10. Poland’s system differentiates centuries by altering the month digits.

 ### Authors